 The attempted assassination of the Majority Whip comes at a time when German Correa/COREA Group assets in the CIA and FBI are trying to smear President Trump over the Russia hoax and set him up for impeachment on a trumpery (pun intended) obstruction of justice charge.
 That clown Mueller, BTW, needs to be thrown off that investigation, along with the team of eager young Democrat lawyers he’s hired, none of whom seem to have stayed awake during their ethics classes, no offense intended.

 I don’t usually agree with the Mayor of LA, indeed I don’t think I’ve ever agreed with him.
 However I respectfully applaud his decision to honor Adam West by displaying the Bat symbol in LA’s night sky.
 That was a nice touch.

 Adam West’s Batman was a cultural icon.
 The series demonstrated a fundamental truth – being good is not the same thing as being boring.
 In fact the Bad Guys tend to have a lot less fun.

-Posted by Michael Shrimpton on June 17, 2017, With 3774 Reads Filed under Coping, Health.
+Posted by Michael Shrimpton on June 17, 2017, With 4119 Reads Filed under Coping, Health.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.